 Yes, I Am the Soft Asian Enemy is Filipino electronic music.
-A little house music, a little techno, some breakbeats, attempts at drum&bass, and oodles of layered drum loops.
-It rocks, it squelches, it squeaks — all at a manic, breakneck pace.
+It’s a little house music, a little techno, some breakbeats, attempts at drum & bass, and oodles of layered drum loops.
+It rocks, it squelches, it squeaks at a manic, breakneck pace.

 My first full-length album is an eclectic mix: there are amateurish collages and there are meticulously spliced together compositions.
 The one thing that drives this album however is the use of samples.